Probate Q&A Series

 5. Appointment and Issuance of Letters of Administration

-After reviewing your petition and confirming no valid will exists, the clerk will appoint you (or another qualified person) as administrator.
+After reviewing your application and confirming no valid will exists, the clerk will appoint you (or another qualified person) as administrator.
 You receive Letters of Administration, which allow you to manage estate assets (G.S.
 28A-13-2).

 6. Inventory and Appraisal of Estate Assets